 '''

-#UDGARRAYFRAME1[;FRAME2;...](fname)
+#UDGARRAY(FRAME1[;FRAME2;...])(fname)

 '''

-FRAME1, FRAME2 etc. are frame specifications; each one has the form:
+FRAME1, FRAME2 etc. are frame specifications.
+The parentheses around them are optional, but recommended.
+Each frame specification has the form:

 name[,delay,x,y]

 - name is the name of the frame - delay is the delay between this frame and the next in 1/100ths of a second; it also sets the default delay for any frames that follow (default: 32) - x and y are the coordinates at which to render the frame, relative to the top-left corner of the first frame (default: (0,0))